zammitjohn/webims-backend-api/docs/api.md

 # API Reference

 This is a full JSON API reference which interfaces to the extensive WebIMS database.
-To authenticate against the RIMS API, you'll need to pass a UserSession cookie with each request.
+To authenticate against the API, you'll need to pass a UserSession cookie with each request.

 The UserSession cookie contains a base64 value of the following JSON encoded array: